UnionInternationalCheminsdeFer/OSDM/getting-started.md

 ### Why is there no pre-booking step?

-In some countries, super saver fares are loaded as promotion into the system at a given date, which can lead to millions of request for offers within a short period.
+In some countries, super saver fares are loaded as promotions into the system at a given date, which can lead to millions of request for offers within a short period as everybody tries to get the cheapest tickets.
 Storing hundreds of millions of offers server side becomes a challenge.

 To deal with such scenarios, the protocol is stateless by the design.
 Stateless in the sense that the state is held on the client and not on the server side.
 How can this be achieved?
 The trick is to encode all necessary information about an offer into the offerId and thus implicitly stored on the server side.
 Thus once an offerId is chosen, the offer is generated on the fly on the server side and then booked.
 Before booking the offer is validated for consistency.

 If your system thus not support this magic, you probably don't need it and can of course work cache the offers on the server side for a given time and return this information as part of the offer information.

-### Are using POST when there should be a GET?
+### Why are you using POST when there should be a GET?

 It would be in the spirit of REST to search for `GET /bookings?firstName=John&lastName=Doe` to return all bookings of John Doe.
 As such a call would be logged by any involved system, this collection of data violates GDPR regulations.
 We have reviewed all our services and decided to us POST in such cases and thus support privacy by design.

 ### When to pass in which passenger attributes?

 We take special care not to violate a passengers personal rights and build in privacy by design.
 Thus we collect as few information as possible at every step, i.e. only the attributes absolutely necessary to fulfill the operation are gathered.
-To indicate which information is needed you there is a `requestedInformation` attribute which express the information needed expressed in small DSL.
+To indicate which information is needed there is a `requestedInformation` attribute which express the information needed expressed in small DSL for [requested information](https://unioninternationalcheminsdefer.github.io/OSDM/spec/requested-information-grammar.html).

 ## Advanced Topics

 ### Choosing Your Seat

-There are two options: You can express your seating wishes such as at the window etc. Or if you have chosen a unique seat using e.g. a graphical seat reservation (see below) you just pass in a coach and seat number.
+There are two options: You can express your seating wishes such as at the window etc. Or if you have chosen a unique seat using e.g. a graphical seat reservation (see below) you just pass in a coach and seat number in the `POST /bookings` request:

 ```json
 {